BE PREPARED:

 To be a good sportsman, you must be able to say "I did my best" and be satisfied with the results.
 You must also be able to appreciate and feel happy for someone else when they run a good race or build a neat car.

-The Pinewood Derby is a parent-son project.
+The Pinewood Derby is a parent-Scout project.
 Please feel free to give guidance and minimal assistance to your Scout as he builds his Pinewood Derby car.
-This is a chance for your son to be part of a team (he and you), and to enjoy the spirit of friendly competition with his peers.
-Also for your Cub Scout to enjoy the satisfaction of building his own car from the kit provided.
+This is a chance for your Scout to be part of a team (them and you), and to enjoy the spirit of friendly competition with his peers.
+Also, for your Scout to enjoy the satisfaction of building his own car from the kit provided.